 |Less than 19||Low||<63%|

-You will need very good grades in high school to get into The University of Alabama.
+Applicants require very good grades in high school to get into Alabama.
 The average high school GPA of the admitted freshman class at The University of Alabama was 3.6 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #5 in Alabama for highest average GPA.
-If your high school GPA meets these requirements, there is a good chance you will be accepted as Alabama accepts 53% of students who apply.
+If your high school grades are above the average 3.6 GPA, you have a very good chance of being admitted as Alabama accepts 83% of all applicants.

 |High School GPA||Freshmen Within Range||Competitiveness|